open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.2/InteroperableConvEnvSpec.md

   * _whisper_ - Send this _whisper_ to the current focal agent.

 * _agent control events_  - structured control messages
-  * _invite_ -  Forward the _invite_ to the designated agent and set this agent to be the current focal agent.
+  * _invite_ -  Forward the _invite_ to any agent designated by the _to_, otherwise ignore it.
   * _bye_ - Remove this agent from the current register of active conversants.
-  * _requestManifest_ - Send this event to all active conversants.
+  * _requestManifest_ - Send this event to any agent designated by the _to_, otherwise send to all active conversants.
-  * _publishManifest_ - Send this event to all active conversants.
+  * _publishManifest_ - Send this event to any agent designated by the _to_, otherwise send to all active conversants.
-  * _findAssistant_ - Send this event to all active conversants.
+  * _findAssistant_ - Send this event to any agent designated by the _to_, otherwise send to all active conversants.
-  * _candidateAssistants_ - Send this event to all active conversants.
+  * _proposeAssistant_ - Send this event to any agent designated by the _to_, otherwise send to all active conversants.

 The conversation floor manager retains ultimate responsibility for deciding which conversants are currently considered to be active in the conversation and which agent is the current focal agent.
 This can for example include removing agents from the conversation if they do not respond within an allotted time, inviting trusted agents to the conversation to deal with exceptions, and deciding when to terminate a conversation with the user.